MLS / IDX Resources Jun 18, 2026 · 28 min read

 You don’t lose image SEO, either.
 Alt text, captions, and schema are built from the listing fields in the HTML markup, so remote images keep their SEO signals.

 For galleries, use native lazy loading with loading=”lazy” and cap the first visible gallery to 8 to 12 photos, loading the rest on scroll or click.
-That single move keeps initial page weight in the 2 to 3 MB range for community pages, even when a listing has 60 photos behind it.
+That single move keeps initial page weight down on community pages, even when a listing has 60 photos behind it.
 An optional hybrid caches only the featured image locally, for watermarking or social sharing, while galleries stay remote.

 What if the MLS image CDN goes down?